 The Vivaldi browser is the first browser to support a vertical Reader View.
-This feature reflects the priority on individual needs of users that has driven innovation at Vivaldi over the last three years.
+This feature reflects the priority on users’ individual needs that have driven innovation at Vivaldi over the last three years.

 With Vivaldi’s Reader View, users can access content and enjoy a clutter-free reading environment.
-They can change the font, adjust the line height, column width and switch to dark or light background while in Reader View.
+They can change the font, adjust the line height, column width, and switch to the dark or light background while in Reader View.

 Markdown support to Notes

 With each release, Vivaldi improves its differentiating features without relying on add-ons.
-Notes are one of the most popular features along with Tabs Stacks, Tab Tiling and an extensive History function.
+Notes are among the most popular features, along with Tabs Stacks, Tab Tiling, and an extensive History function.
 Users can create notes in the browser’s sidebar, annotating websites and attaching screenshots while they browse.

-In 1.14, the note-taking feature gets an upgrade with Markdown support, a natural and intuitive way of applying formatting which is used by many sites including GitHub and Reddit.
+In 1.14, the note-taking feature gets an upgrade with Markdown support, a natural and intuitive way of applying to format used by many sites, including GitHub and Reddit.

 Users can now add formatting like headers, bolding and bulleted lists to their notes while surfing the web.
-This is a great way to organise notes, compose emails, to-do lists and more.
+This is a great way to organize notes, compose emails, to-do lists, and more.
 In addition to markdown formatting, they can also use this option to preview simple HTML.

-From a productivity standpoint, the Markdown support is useful because it helps users – particularly bloggers, journalists and researchers – to quickly and instantly format text.
+Markdown support is useful from a productivity standpoint because it helps users – particularly bloggers, journalists, and researchers – to quickly and instantly format text.
 With this addition, users can use Notes to write longer emails, novels, and pretty much all other types of text documents.

 Rearrangeable Web Panels